Practical BET measurements

 - External degasser? in-situ? both?

-- Set correct Temperature
+- Set the correct Temperature

-- Verification of apparent leak rate
+- Verify the apparent leak rate

 - Cooling

-configure the measurement
+Configure the measurement

-- Measurement \(P_0\) ( saturated vapour pressure )
+- Measurement of the value of \(P_0\) ( saturated vapour pressure )

-- Measurement range
+- Measurement range of \(P\) or \(P/P_0\)

-- include desorption
+- It is very useful to include desorption points

 - Dosing criteria